bhekanik/pro-search/README.md

 ### Working on an issue

 - When you select an issue, make sure to assign it to yourself to avoid someone else picking it up and duplicating work.
 Also go to the project board and move it to 'In Progress'
-- Create a feature branch from `main`.
+- Create a feature branch from `dev`.
 Name your branch starting with the issue number then a little description of what the branch is about separated by a '/', for example '23/take-over-the-world'
 - Your commits should be structured and meaningful inline with [this convention](https://dev.to/bhekanik/supercharge-your-git-history-with-better-commit-messages-32fk).
 - Refactor your commits to clean them up (if needed).
 - Always rebase your work before opening a PR.